 3. Tiered customer rewards programs

 Do you want to reward initial loyalty and encourage more purchases?
-A tiered loyalty program can help you do this.
+Tier-based programs can help you do this.
 Tiered programs achieve the right balance between attainable and desirable rewards.

 So, you reward customers based on their levels of loyalty.
 Your customers would get points every time they purchase something.

 When they started, your customers might be in the Silver tier.
-As they purchase from you, they would accrue points and when they reach the threshold, they’d be promoted to the next tier.
+As they purchase from you, and become regular customers, they would accrue points and when they reach the threshold, they’d be promoted to the next tier.